CUCyber/constitution/README.md

 # Article IX
 ## Referendum and Recall (Procedures and Handling)

-Any officer or advisor can be removed from their position by a majority vote of all active members and officers (excluding the officer being recalled)
+Any officer or advisor can be removed from their position by a majority vote of all active members and officers (excluding the officer being recalled).

 # Article X
 ## Amendments (Means of Proposal, Notice Required, Voting Requirements)